raspberrypilearning/3D-scene/en/step_4.md

 ---

-**Bitmap graphics** are made from grids of pixels, the sprite costumes tend to be low resolution (quality) and may appear a little 'blocky', expecially when the graphics is enlarged.
+**Bitmap graphics** are made from grids of pixels, tend to be low resolution (low quality) and may appear a little 'blocky', expecially when the graphic is enlarged.

 **Vector graphics** are made up of splines (mathmatical curves) and are stored and drawn with these instructions.
-Vector graphics appear as shapes with a set of control points which means they can be reshaped easily and still keep a high resolution (smooth appearance).
+Vector graphics appear as shapes with a set of control points which means they can be reshaped easily and still maintain a high resolution (smooth appearance).

 --- /collapse ---